 The 3D printer then maps the different heights of various points on the print bed and adjusts the nozzle height as needed during 3D printing.

 Even if a 3D does not come with such a sensor by default, you can always upgrade with one later.
-For example, it is one of the most popular Ender 3 v2 upgrades.

 Regardless of the machine you use, with automated bed leveling, you don’t have to worry about manually adjusting knobs and spending time calibrating the bed.
 The printer will do it all for you on each print job.